Here are the answers to some of the most common questions about an ACTS RETREAT-

 Q: How did ACTS come about?

-The ACTS movement came to birth from the Cursillo Movement through the inspiration of the Holy Spirit, in the Archdiocese of San Antonio.
+The ACTS reteats came to birth from the Cursillo retreats through the inspiration of the Holy Spirit, in the Archdiocese of San Antonio.
 ACTS started in 1987 at Our Lady of Perpetual Help in Selma, Texas, a small suburb of San Antonio.

 Three men who were formerly involved with Cursillo, Ed Courtney and Joe Hays of Our Lady of Perpetual Help Church in Selma, and Dr. Marty Sablik of St Luke's parish, met in the spring of 1987 at a local restaurant and discussed the possibilities of starting a retreat program that would concentrate more on parish life and community.